 Conclusion: Reloop might not have the popularity of the brands above, but RMX is a quality and very affordable series of simple DJ mixers.
 It lacks nothing from its competitors with good sound quality and built.

 |Additional features:||4 sound effects, iPad/tablet input|

-Might the DJTECH DIF-2S targets hip-hop DJs and scratch performances, however, it still is a great option for all artists.
+The DJTECH DIF-2S might target hip-hop DJs and scratch performances; however, it still is an excellent option for all artists.
 It might be a cheap DJ mixer in price but not inferior in quality.

 The 2 channel with 3-band EQ mixer by DJTECH doesn’t excite anyone with this classic old-school look.
 It doesn’t offer any special features but it gives a superb scratch performance with adjustable crossfader curve and reverse.
 The feature that stands out here is the Mini innoFADER contactless digital crossfader.

-Conclusion: It might not reach “today’s” standard DJ mixers with impressive design, effects and trigger buttons but is light, tough and the most affordable mixer in our list.
-DJTECH DIF-2S offers all the basic features a beginner needs in a trustworthy built.
+Conclusion: It might not reach “today’s” standard DJ mixers with impressive design, effects, and trigger buttons.
+However, it is light, tough, and the most affordable DJ mixer on our list.
+DJTECH DIF-2S offers all the basic features a beginner needs in a trustworthy building.

 |Number of channels:||2|